 It’s a bitter pill to swallow, but it’s reality.
 No one can make an addict want to get healthy.
 The addict has to want to be healthy themselves or they will be sober reluctantly, not recovering willingly.

-If anyone has experience with this, comment below, and if you have questions don’t hesitate to reach out to Heart to Heart Counseling or you can email me about my experience.
+If anyone has experience with this, comment below, and if you have questions don’t hesitate to reach out.